-The number of DCDvet was related to the French animal biomass in order to calculate an ALEA comparable to the ALEA used in the framework of the national monitoring.
+The number of DCDvet was compared to the French animal biomass in order to calculate an ALEA comparable to the ALEA used in the framework of the national monitoring.

-Considering the three species (cattle, pigs and poultry), the indicator of exposure to antimicrobials (ALEA) has decreased by 38.2% since 2011 if the French reference values are used.
-The decrease in this indicator is 40.3% if using the European reference values.
+Considering the three species (cattle, pigs and poultry), the indicator of exposure to antimicrobials (ALEA) has decreased by 48.2% since 2011 if the French reference values are used.
+The decrease in this indicator is 46.1% if using the European reference values.

-Over the same period, considering the three species, the indicator of exposure to fluoroquinolones has decreased by 87.4% with the French values versus 86.9% with the European values.
+Over the same period, considering the three species, the indicator of exposure to fluoroquinolones has decreased by 87.5% with the French values versus 86.9% with the European values.

-For newer-generation cephalosporins, the ALEA has decreased by 94.9% since 2011, whether calculating with the French values or with the European ones.
+For newer-generation cephalosporins, since 2011 the ALEA has decreased by 95.2% with the French values and by 94.9% with the European values.

-The percentages of the decrease in animal exposure are therefore very similar, despite the difference in the French and European approaches for defining the reference values required for the ALEA calculations.
+Despite the differences in the French and European approaches for defining the reference values required for the ALEA calculations, the percentages of the decrease in animal exposure are very similar.